 Dihydrofolate (DHF) is the dietary form of folate, whilst folic acid is the synthetic form of folate used in supplements and to fortify the food supply.
-These forms of folate are not biologically active; they must undergo enzymatic transformation to L-methylfolate in order to be used by cells.
-L-methylfolate, unlike the other folates, is able to cross the blood-brain barrier for use in the CNS.
-The conversion of dihydrofolate (DHF) and folic acid, to L-methylfolate, occurs through a three or four step process, respectively.
+These forms of folate are not biologically active; they must undergo enzymatic transformation to methylfolate in order to be used by cells.
+Methylfolate, unlike the other folates, is able to cross the blood-brain barrier for use in the CNS.

+The conversion of dihydrofolate (DHF) and folic acid to methylfolate, occurs through a process.

-- Folic acid is converted to DHF by the dihydrofolate reductase enzyme (DHFR) - DHF is then converted to tetrahydrofolate (THF) - THF is converted to 5,10-methyleneTHF - 5,10-methyleneTHF is converted to L-methylfolate by the methyltet rahydrofolate reductase enzyme (MTHFR).
+i.e. Folic acid is converted to DHF by the dihydrofolate reductase enzyme (DHFR) \rightarrow DHF converted to tetrahydrofolate (THF) \rightarrow THF converted to 5,10-methyleneTHF \rightarrow 5,10-methyleneTHF converted to methylfolate by the methyltetrahydrofolate reductase enzyme (MTHFR).